HumzaCJ/HumzaCJ/README.md

 💻 It'd be unusual if i didn't also offer my development as a service to those who are in need of them.
 I also own [CJ Services](https://cjservices.store), which covers my UI/UX design, Front-End & Backend Development, Marketing & Lead Creations.

-📧 I'm always available for work and consider myself a jack of all trades!
+📧 I'm always available for work and opportunities!
 Reach out to me via email: ``admin@humza.vip``